openbridge/ob_hacky_slack/README.md

 # Icons

-Included are various Slack themed icons.
-These are sized to meet Slack icon requirements (128x128).
-These need to be added via the Slack application interface.
+Included are various Slack themed icons (<code?/icons/png</code>).
+The icons are sized at (128x128) to meet Slack requirements.
+To use these icons they need to be added via the Slack application UI and referenced in the command line flag <code>-i</code>.
 More icons will be added over time.

 #### AWS